 Student Government promotes and sponsors a wide range of activities throughout the academic year and serves as the formal spokes group for students.
 Membership to Student Government is by election.
 However, all currently enrolled students, excluding guest students, may participate in some segment of Student Government.
 All students are invited to attend the monthly all-club meetings.

 Petitions to Run for Election to Student Government

 Student Government scholarshipped officer positions are president, vice president, treasurer and secretary.
 A minimum 2.0 grade point average is required to hold office and officers must be enrolled in a minimum of 9 credit hours each semester.
 Students must also be making satisfactory academic progress towards completion of their program.
 To have your name included on the ballot, students must file petitions with 40 valid signatures as specified by the Student Government Constitution.
 The deadline for filing petitions will be posted.
 Petitions may be picked up in Room 250, Welcome Center, and must be returned by the date specified.
 The Student Government officers are elected during the winter semester, and take office the Monday following the end of the winter semester.
 Guest students (high school and college) are not permitted to run for Student Government office.

 Patterns is an award-winning literary magazine of student writing and art that is published annually and features the winning entries in the college’s writing and art competition.

 The Erie Square Gazette is published every two weeks during the fall and winter semesters.
-Scholarshipped editor positions are available; contact the newspaper’s advisor at the phone number above for more information.
+Scholarshipped editor positions are available.